greengerong/Prerender_asp_mvc/README.md

         }
     }

-6:Add this line to the bottom of the AssemblyInfo.cs file:
+6: Add this line to the bottom of the AssemblyInfo.cs file:
 ```
 [assembly: PreApplicationStartMethod(typeof(Demo.PreApplicationStartCode), "PreStart")]
 ```

-6:Build and publish you web application.
+7: Build and publish you web application.

-7:To make shure the middleware works correctly, you can create a first request by surfing to [YOURURL]?_escaped_fragment_= Log into your account [Prerender.io](https://prerender.io).
+8: To make shure the middleware works correctly, you can create a first request by surfing to `[YOURURL]?_escaped_fragment_=`, then log into your account [Prerender.io](https://prerender.io).
 If there are errors shown in red, something went wrong.
 Otherwise, you're good to go!

-## How it works
+## How it works / Testing
 1. Check to make sure we should show a prerendered page
 	1. Check if the request is from a crawler (`_escaped_fragment_` or agent string)
 	2. Check to make sure we aren't requesting a resource (js, css, etc...)